 You may be eligible to participate in our ongoing clinical trials that test new therapies for scleroderma.
 Our ongoing studies help us better understand the cause of scleroderma and uncover the most effective techniques for managing the disease.

 Where you receive your care matters.
-Duke University Hospital’s rheumatology program is ranked among the very best in the U.S., and best in North Carolina by U.S. News & World Report for 2019–2020.
+Duke University Hospital is proud of our team and the exceptional care they provide.
+They are why our rheumatology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.